 The ultimate exercise in simplicity, table runners don’t have to work very hard to elevate a tablescape design.
-Whether complemented with the addition of candles or minimalistic floral arrangements, silk runners, like the ones used at these Amangiri nuptials, can transform a table and still embody a simple design style!
+Whether complemented with the addition of candles, minimalistic floral arrangements, table numbers, or loose leaves like this rustic outdoor wedding, runners can transform a table and still embody a simple design style.

 Light It Up

-A tribute to weddings in the style of a bygone era (we’re looking at you, Old Hollywood fetes), we love the idea of table lamps having their moment.
-Inspired by their favorite New York bar, this couple hired artist Julie King to hand-paint 12 lampshades for lamps that ran the length of their head table.
+A tribute to weddings in the style of a bygone era (we’re looking at you, Old Hollywood fêtes), we love the idea of table lamps having their moment.
+Inspired by their favorite New York bar, this couple hired artist Julie King to hand-paint 12 lampshades for lighting that ran the length of their head table.

 A subtle and sensible way to embrace simplicity when it comes to centerpieces can absolutely come to fruition with a variety of vessels and vases for floral arrangements.
 “A gorgeous table is not complete and the story hasn't come to life until the flowers are put on the table and the candles are set,” says Geary.
 “They play a huge role in completing the vision, but can't take away and overpower the overall vision either.”